5 bad client traits and how to deal with them

 Sit back, grab a beer (depending on when you read this – if you’re an alcoholic, ignore that) and listen to some superb advice on spotting the douche bag clients and how you kick them to the curb.

 1. They don’t know you from Adam

-Look, you’re not a celebrity (you might be), some prospects will have found you from a Google search so they probably won’t know anything about you.
-Your website should tell them all they need to know.
-When they make contact, you want them to say, “I love your stuff, you’re totally what I’m looking for”.
-What you don’t want is Gary saying, “Our mate saw one of your posts on LinkedIn.”
+That’s why it’s your websites’ job to tell them all they need to know.
+When they make contact, you want them to say, “You’re totally what I’m looking for”.
+What you don’t want is some guy called Gary saying, “Our mate saw one of your posts on LinkedIn.”

 We all know Gary hasn’t bothered to look at your content, least of all your website.
-They have no idea if you’re a good fit for them and they know fuck all about you and your business.
-And why should they?
-They “just” need a generic circus act/accountant/photographer/magician’s assistant.
+His team have no idea if you’re a good fit for them and they know fuck all about you and your business.
+And why should they care?
+They just need a generic circus act/accountant/photographer/magician’s assistant.